-The model was calibrated and validated based on the comparison of the observed flows at the outlet of the watershed with the values predicted by the model.
-In the calibration process, the parameters NC, AWC, R, seepage, cultivation station ET factor, latency station ET factor, and percentage of permeable cover were varied until an optimums result was obtained according to the performance metrics used by the Hydro-BID tool.
-Calibration was carried out through a trial-and-error process, where each parameter was evaluated one at a time.
-The performance metrics showed that the parameter values obtained made the model functional because results fall within established ranges (Table 2 and 3).
+The model was calibrated and validated by comparing the observed flows at the outlet of the watershed with the values predicted by the model.
+During the calibration process, the parameters NC, AWC, R, seepage, cultivation station ET factor, latency station ET factor, and percentage of permeable cover were varied until an optimum result was obtained according to the performance metrics used by the Hydro-BID tool.
+Calibration was carried out through trial and error by evaluating one parameter at a time.
+The obtained parameter values were considered suitable for the model if results fell within established ranges according to performance metrics (Tables 2 and 3).